Severe Weather Coordination Message #2 – Tuesday Afternoon and Evening 7/9/24 Severe Weather Potential

 Hello to all…

-..SKYWARN Self-Activation with Amateur Radio Call-Up Nets are possible Sunday Afternoon into Monday for snowfall and damage reporting.
-Pictures and videos of storm damage can be sent as a reply to this email, via the WX1BOX Facebook & Twitter feeds and to the email address pics@nsradio.org with credit given to the spotter unless otherwise indicated..
+..SKYWARN Self-Activation with Amateur Radio Call-Up Nets are possible Tuesday.
+Another more complete coordination message will be posted by 1130 AM Tuesday Morning.
+Pictures and videos of storm damage, hail, and flooding can be sent as a reply to this email, via the WX1BOX Facebook/Twitter feeds or the email address pics@nsradio.org with credit given to the spotter unless otherwise indicated.

-SKYWARN Self-Activation with Amateur Radio Call-Up Nets are possible Sunday Afternoon into Monday for snowfall and damage reporting.
-Pictures and videos of storm damage can be sent as a reply to this email, via the WX1BOX Facebook & Twitter feeds and to the email address pics@nsradio.org with credit given to the spotter unless otherwise indicated.
-Another coordination message will be posted by 11 AM Sunday Morning.
-Below is the NWS Boston/Norton Area Forecast Discussion, Winter Storm Warning/Watch/Advisory Statement & Snowfall Map and Enhanced Hazardous Weather Outlook:
+SKYWARN Self-Activation with Amateur Radio Call-Up Nets are possible Tuesday.
+Another more complete coordination message will be posted by 1130 AM Tuesday Morning.
+Pictures and videos of storm damage, hail, and flooding can be sent as a reply to this email, via the WX1BOX Facebook/Twitter feeds or the email address pics@nsradio.org with credit given to the spotter unless otherwise indicated.
+This will be the last coordination message on Tuesday’s severe weather potential unless a significant update to the situation occurs and time allows for an update as we shift into operations mode.
+There is potential for more severe weather on Wednesday and a coordination message on that potential will either be posted later this afternoon/evening and/or early Wednesday Morning.
+Below is the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook, Heat Advisory Statement and SPC Day-1 Convective Outlook..

 NWS Boston/Norton Area Forecast Discussion: